HousebirdGames/Mindful-Coding/README.md

 "mindfulCoding.enableWindowGazeReminder": true,
 "mindfulCoding.windowGazeInterval": 20,
 "mindfulCoding.enableStretchReminder": true,
-"mindfulCoding.stretchInterval": 45
+"mindfulCoding.stretchInterval": 45,
+"mindfulCoding.enableCustomReminders": true,
+"mindfulCoding.customReminders": [
+  {
+    "text": "Drink water",
+    "interval": 30
+  }
+]
 ```

+Custom Reminders:
+- The reminder message cannot be empty.
+- The minimum interval for any reminder is 1 minute.
+- You can enable or disable all custom reminders using the `enableCustomReminders` setting.

 ## Contributing

 Contributions are welcome!
-Check out our [GitHub repository](https://github.com/HousebirdGames/Mindful-Coding.git) for source code, to report issues, or suggest improvements.
+Check out the [GitHub repository](https://github.com/HousebirdGames/Mindful-Coding.git) for source code, to report issues, or suggest improvements.